spotinst/help/src/docs/eco/getting-started/connect-your-aws-account.md

 ## Step 1

-Log in to your AWS management account.
+Log into your AWS management account (or single, member account if you are an MSP end customer).

 ## Step 2

-Set up Cost and Usage Reports.
+Set up Cost and Usage Reports as described below.

----

-**Important**:

-- If your account is not managed by an MSP, complete Step 2 and continue with the setup.
-- If your Account is managed by an MSP, your MSP must set up the Cost and Usage reports as described [here](eco/getting-started/connect-account-customer-working-with-msp).
-Skip Steps 2 and 3 and continue with Step 4.

----

-- To go to AWS Cost and Usage Report setup, click [here](https://console.aws.amazon.com/billing/home?#/reports).
+1. To go to AWS Cost and Usage Report setup, click [here](https://console.aws.amazon.com/billing/home?#/reports).
-- To create a new report, follow the illustrations below.
+2. To create a new report, follow the illustrations below.
 Important guidelines:
    - Include Resource IDs under `Additional report details`
    - Enable Data refresh settings.
    - Time granularity Units should be Hourly.
    - Enable report data integration for Amazon Athena.
-- Mark the checkboxes as shown below.
+3. Mark the checkboxes as shown below.

 <img src="/eco/_media/gettingstarted-aws-connect-03.png" />